intel/edge-developer-kit-reference-scripts/usecases/real-time/tcc_tutorial/README.md

 <span style="color:red"> Note: The pointer chasing buffer size should exceed the L2 cache size of your processor to see an improvment by cache partitioning described in step 2 below.
 You can change the buffer size in `rt_linux_tutorial.c` using `WORKLOAD_BUFFER_SIZE` definev.</span>

-## High-level Design of the test application
+## High-level Design of the Test Aplication

 <p align="center">
   <img src="images/rt_app.png" alt="High-level design of rt app" style="width: 70%;" />